cities in south america

 Rio de Janeiro has everything you might want from a city in South America.
 With a variety of spectacular beaches, incredible coastal and mountain views, plenty of cultural events and activities, and cool day trips from Rio de Janeiro, you’ll have a hard time narrowing down your itinerary in Rio de Janeiro.

 Of course, a must-visit destination in Rio de Janeiro is the Christ the Redeemer statue, one of the most famous landmarks in South America.
-Purchase a skip-the-line ticket online to save time when visiting this iconic monument on Corcovado, then head to Sugarloaf mountain for another one of Rio’s iconic views, which you’ll access by cable car.
+Purchase a skip-the-line ticket online to save time when visiting this iconic monument on Corcovado, then head to Sugarloaf Mountain for another one of Rio’s iconic views, which you’ll access by cable car.

 Spend the rest of your time in Rio enjoying great food, lively nightlife, beautiful beaches, and unique cultural experiences.
 Get ready for the trip of a lifetime to one of the greatest cities in South America.